jordan4ibanez/lite-xl-notes/README.md

 The end programmer will see how the plugin evolves.

+Less comments to reinforce memorization of what's happening in the plugin.

+Also increases information density, so they can reads what's going on faster.

 0. the most basic tutorial, the base layout of a plugin
 1. keymap shortcuts
 2. running a thing from keymap shortcuts